Omni Calculator logo

 • FF – Resulting force.

 In our Lorentz force calculator, we set the angle α = 90° for simplicity.
-If you want to change it, go to the advanced mode.
-You can see that the force is maximal for that angle, and if we set α = 0°, it is also equal to 0.
+If you want to change it depending on the value of the angle between the velocity and the magnetic field.
+You can see that the force is maximal for an angle equal to 90°, and if we set α = 0°, it is also equal to 0.

 Lorentz force applications